keu/docs/astro/cli-reference/astrocloud-deploy.md

 ## Description

-[Deploy your Astronomer project](deploy-code.md) to a Deployment on Astronomer Cloud.
+[Deploy your Astro project](deploy-code.md) to a Deployment on Astro.

 If you run `astrocloud deploy`, you'll be prompted to select from a list of all Deployments that you have access to across Workspaces.
 Alternatively, you can bypass this prompt and specify a Deployment's namespace in the command.
-To retrieve a Deployment's namespace, go to the Deployment's information page in the Astronomer UI and copy the value under **Namespace**.
+To retrieve a Deployment's namespace, go to the Deployment's information page in the Cloud UI and copy the value under **Namespace**.

 ## Usage